 - The Commission held a public comment hearing in Yakima, Washington, on December 1, 2006, before Chairman Mark H. Sidran, Commissioner Philip B. Jones, and Administrative Law Judge Ann E. Rendahl.
-Fourteen members of the public spoke at the hearing - all opposing the Company's proposed rate increase.
+Fourteen members of the public spoke at the hearing all opposing the Company's proposed rate increase.
 Four of the fourteen speakers submitted written comments to supplement their oral comments opposing the rate increase.
-The Commission received 42 written comments about the proposed rate increase from Washington customers, with 38 comments opposing the increase, and four requesting a more gradual increase in rates.7 - PacifiCorp filed rebuttal testimony on December 7, 2005, reducing its requested revenue requirement increase from \$39.2 to \$32.6 million.
+The Commission received 42 written comments about the proposed rate increase from Washington customers, with 38 comments opposing the increase, and four requesting a more gradual increase in rates. - PacifiCorp filed rebuttal testimony on December 7, 2005, reducing its requested revenue requirement increase from \$39.2 to \$32.6 million.
 It also filed testimony jointly with NRDC proposing a decoupling mechanism.
-Public Counsel and Staff filed cross-answering testimony on December 7, 2005, addressing the proposed decoupling mechanism. - 17 On January 9, 2006, the Commission convened a prehearing conference before Administrative Law Judges Theodora M. Mace and Ann E. Rendahl, who notified the parties the Commission would hear oral argument on January 11 concerning whether Commission approval of the proposed acquisition of PacifiCorp by the MidAmerican Energy Holdings Company (MEHC) would cause a material change in PacifiCorp's capital structure and risk profile for purposes of the general rate case.8
+Public Counsel and Staff filed cross-answering testimony on December 7, 2005, addressing the proposed decoupling mechanism. - On January 9, 2006, the Commission convened a prehearing conference before Administrative Law Judges Theodora M. Mace and Ann E. Rendahl, who notified the parties the Commission would hear oral argument on January 11 concerning whether Commission approval of the proposed acquisition of PacifiCorp by the MidAmerican Energy Holdings Company (MEHC) would cause a material change

-5 In brief, ICNU further reduced its recommendation to a \$22.2 million decrease to PacifiCorp's currently approved revenue requirement.
+&lt;sup>5 In brief, ICNU further reduced its recommendation to a \$22.2 million decrease to PacifiCorp's currently approved revenue requirement.

-6 Public Counsel reduced its proposed revenue requirement on brief to a \$4.5 million increase to PacifiCorp's currently approved revenue requirement.
+&lt;sup>6 Public Counsel reduced its proposed revenue requirement on brief to a \$4.5 million increase to PacifiCorp's currently approved revenue requirement.
 Exh.
 291-T at 3:17-19 (Effron).

-7 See Exh.
+See Exh.
 721.